Geekverma/PROGRAMMING-BASICS/README.md

 Thus, a computer programmer lists down all the steps required to resolve a problem before writing the actual code.

--sum of N numbers
+*sum of N numbers
--fibonacci series
+*fibonacci series
--factorial of Nth number
+*factorial of Nth number

 ## PROGRAMMING ENVIRONMENT